lorenzodimauro97/Me221CrossApp/README.md

 This issue has not been reported when using devices such as Android Radio Headsets, but caution is advised.

+A standard "USB data blocker" is **NOT** a solution.
+These devices block the data lines to prevent malicious data access, which would also prevent communication with the ECU.

 **Solution:**

-To connect safely, you must use a method that prevents power transfer from the ECU to your phone.
+To connect safely, you must use a method that **blocks power transfer** from the ECU to your phone while keeping the data lines connected.

 The recommended approach is to use one of the following:

--   A **USB data-only adapter** (sometimes called a "USB data blocker").
-These are small adapters that pass through the data lines but physically disconnect the power lines.
+-   An inline **USB power-blocking adapter** that specifically disconnects the VBUS (5V power) line.
--   A modified USB cable where the 5V power wire has been intentionally disconnected.
+-   A modified USB cable where the 5V power wire (typically the red wire) has been intentionally and safely disconnected.

-Failure to do so could result in irreversible damage to your device.
+Failure to use a power-blocking solution could result in irreversible damage to your device.

 ## Project Structure